open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

-Apart from regular unit tests this repository contains integration tests under [test/IntegrationTests](../test/IntegrationTests) as they give the biggest confidence if the auto-instrumentation works properly.
+Apart from regular unit tests this repository contains integration tests under [test/IntegrationTests](../test/IntegrationTests) as they give the biggest confidence if the automatic instrumentation works properly.

 Each test class has its related test application that can be found under [test/test-applications/integrations](../test/test-applications/integrations)